 Cuba has fallen foul of international agencies, including the UN's top human rights forum, over rights abuses.
 The UN's envoy has urged Havana to release imprisoned dissidents and to allow freedom of expression.

 The US leases the Guantanamo Naval Base on the eastern tip of the island under a 1903 treaty, and continues to send Cuba payment for it.
 Cuba under the Castros disputes the lease, saying that it was concluded under duress, and has refused to cash any of the cheques since the early days of the revolution.

 Relations with the US showed signs of a thaw following the election of President Barack Obama, who in April 2009 said he wanted a new beginning with Cuba.

-Russia has also taken steps to revitalise ties with its Soviet-era ally, and in July 2009 signed an agreement to explore Cuba's offshore oil deposits, although these have turned out to be disappointing.
+Russia has also taken steps to revitalise ties with its Soviet-era ally, and has signed agreements to explore Cuba's offshore oil deposits.

 In 2014, Cuba won international praise for its response to the Ebola epidemic in West Africa, after Havana sent hundreds of front-line medical staff to help deal with the crisis.